Armond Armstead

-Armond Armstead (born August 3, 1990) is a former defensive tackle for the Toronto Argonauts of the Canadian Football League and the New England Patriots of the National Football League.
+Armond Armstead (born August 3, 1990) is a former defensive tackle for the Toronto Argonauts of the Canadian Football League (CFL) and the New England Patriots of the National Football League (NFL).
 He played college football at USC.
 He was signed by the Argonauts as an undrafted free agent in 2012.

 High school football

 Armstead played high school football at Pleasant Grove High in Elk Grove, California.
 His honors included Super Prep All-American, Prep Star All-American, Super Prep All-Farwest, Prep Star All-West, Long Beach Press-Telegram Best in the West honorable mention, Tacoma News Tribune Western 100, Cal-Hi Sports All-State first team, All-Northern California, Sacramento Bee All-Metro and All-Metro League MVP as a senior defensive and offensive lineman at Pleasant Grove High in Elk Grove (Calif.).
 He had 88 tackles and 11 sacks in 2007.
 As a junior in 2006, he had 79 tackles and 5 sacks.